formsend/nano/README.md

 }
 ```

-You can pass URL query parameters to change your request. **Bonus:** You can get other crypto prices as well.
+You can pass URL query parameters to change your request.

+**Bonus:** You pass get other crypto prices as well.

 **Params**